Information about refunds for the income compliance program

-Information for current customers who had an income compliance debt raised using averaged Australian Tax Office income information.
+Information for current customers who had an income compliance debt raised using averaged Australian Taxation Office income information.

-Information for past customers who had an income compliance debt raised using averaged Australian Tax Office income information.
+Information for past customers who had an income compliance debt raised using averaged Australian Taxation Office income information.

 If you disagree with a decision we’ve made about your income compliance refund, you can ask us to review our decision.
 You also have the right to appeal all decisions.